 Status Development Plan Document [DPD] Scope Sets-out a vision for the future of Pendle.
-Establishes strategic (development) objectives, together with a spatial strategy and core planning policies to guide future development.
-Identifies strategic site allocations for housing and employment.
-Chain of Conformity National Planning Policy Framework Geographical Coverage Borough-wide Production Timetable & Key Milestones Consult statutory bodies on the scope of the Sustainability Appraisal October 2006 Commence document preparation July 2007 Issues and Options consultation 4 th July - 18 th August 2008 Preferred Options consultation 28 th October - 12 th December 2011 Publication consultation (1) 19 th October - 3 rd December 2012 Further Options consultation 10 th January - 21 st February 2014 Publication consultation (2) 10 th October 2014 - 24 th November 2014 Submission to the Secretary of State 19 th December 2014 Pre-Hearing Meeting None Hearing Sessions 14 th - 28 th April 2015 Receipt of Inspector's Report 26 th October 2015 Adoption 17 th December 2015 Review Carried out in December 2020 Document now being replaced by the preparation of a new Local Plan.
-Lead Officer Principal Planning Officer (Policy) Management Planning & Building Control Manager a nd Council's Management Team Political Management Member Steering Group comprising the leaders of the Conservative, Labour and Liberal Democrats (one of whom will be The Leader of the Council) and the Executive Member for Planning.
+Scope Establishes strategic (development) objectives, together with a spatial strategy and core planning policies to guide future development.
+Identifies strategic site allocations for ho ousing and employment.
+Chain of Conformity National Planning Policy Framework Geographical Coverage Borough-wide 1 Production Timetable & Key Milestones Consult statutory bodies on the scope of the Sustainability Appraisal October 2006 Commence document preparation July 2007 Issues and Options consultation 4 th July - 18 th August 2008 Preferred Options consultation 28 th October - 12 th December 2011 Publication consultation (1) 19 th October - 3 rd December 2012 Further Options consultation 10 th January - 21 st February 2014 Publication consultation (2) 10 th October 2014 - 24 th November 2014 Submission to the Secretary of State 19 th December 2014 Pre-Hearing Meeting None Hearing Sessions 14 th - 28 th April 2015 Receipt of Inspector's Report 26 th October 2015 Adoption 17 th December 2015 Review Carried out in December 2020 (Partially concluded through LP2) Document now being replaced by the preparation of a new Local Plan.
+Lead Officer Principal Planning Officer (Policy) Management Planning & Building Control Manager and Council's Management Team Political Management Member Steering Group comprising the leaders of the Conservative, Labour a Liberal Democrats (one of whom will be The Leader of the Council) and the Executive Member for Planning.
 All documents reported to the Council's Executive and/or Full Council.
 Full Council resolution required for each formal public consultation and for submission and adoption.
 External Resources Eversheds LLP, Cobbetts LLP and Squire Patton Boggs were engaged to provide legal advice.
 Council Resources The Local Plan budget is ring-fenced.
+Community Engagement Engagement with stakeholders and members of the community took place in accordance with the requirements set out in the Town and Country Planning (Local